+17. Candidates will normally be deemed to have failed the programme and be asked to withdraw if:

+- (i) they fail to meet the requirements for taught modular study namely: marks at or above 50% in all of the compulsory modules and accruing no less than 240 credits for the taught component overall. - (ii) they fail to satisfy the transfer assessment panel;

+(iii) they fail to satisfy the examiners in the research thesis.

+Exit Points

-- 19. Candidates will normally be deemed to have failed the course and be asked to withdraw from the programme if: - (i) they fail to meet the requirements for taught modular study namely: marks at or above 50% for all credit-bearing modules; or - (ii) they fail to satisfy the transfer assessment panel; or - (iii) they fail to satisfy the examiners in the research thesis.
-Exit Points - 20.
-Candidates who leave without completion of the research thesis element of the programme may, providing that they have satisfied the relevant regulations for the award of these qualifications: - (i) elect to graduate with the Postgraduate Diploma in Health and Social Care; - (ii) elect to graduate with the degree of Master of Science in Health and Social Care.
+- 18. Candidates who leave without completion of the research thesis element of the programme may, providing that they have satisfied the relevant regulations for the award of these qualifications: - (i) elect to graduate with the Postgraduate Certificate; - (ii) elect to graduate with the Postgraduate Diploma; - (iii) transfer to registration for the degree of Master of Science in Paediatric Dentistry (MSc)1

-Learning Outcomes / Transferable Key Skills / Learning Context / Assessment for the degree of DHSC
+Learning Outcomes / Transferable Key Skills / Learning Context / Assessment for the degree of DPaedDent

-On completion of the research programme students should have shown evidence of being able:
+On completion of the programme candidates should have shown evidence of being able to: